Anglo

 Anglo is a prefix indicating a relation to, or descent from England, English culture, the English people or the English language, such as in the term Anglosphere.
 It is often used alone, somewhat loosely, to refer to people of British descent in Anglo-America, the Anglophone Caribbean, South Africa, Australia, and New Zealand.
 It is used in Canada to differentiate between Francophone Canadians, located mainly in Quebec but found across Canada, and Anglophone Canadians, also located across Canada, including in Quebec.
 It is also used in the United States to distinguish the Hispanic and Latino population from the non-Hispanic white majority.

 Anglo is a Late Latin prefix used to denote English- in conjunction with another toponym or demonym.
 The word is derived from Anglia, the Latin name for England and still used in the modern name for its eastern region, East Anglia.
-It most likely refers to the Angles, a Germanic people originating in the north German peninsula of Angeln, that is, the region of today's Lower Saxony that joins the Jutland Peninsula.
+It most likely refers to the Angles, a Germanic people originating in the north German peninsula of Angeln, a region of today's Schleswig Holstein.
 The first recorded use of the word in Latin is in Tactitus's Germania, where he mentions the "Angles" as a Suebian tribe living near the Elbe.
 Bede writes that the Angles came from a place called Angulus "which lies between the province of the Jutes and the Saxons."
 Anglia and England both mean land of the English.

 Anglo is often used to refer to British in historical and other contexts after the Acts of Union 1707, for example the Anglo-Irish Agreement of 1985 between the United Kingdom and the Republic of Ireland, which established the Anglo-Irish Intergovernmental Conference, a forum made up of officials from the British and Irish governments, and the Anglo-Dutch Treaty of 1824 between the British government and the Dutch, not an English government.
 Typical examples of this use are also shown below, where non-English people from the British Isles are described as being Anglo.

 Anglo is not an easily defined term.
 For traditionalists, there are linguistic problems with using the word as an adjective or noun on its own.
 For example, the purpose of the -o ending is to enable the formation of a compound term (for example Anglo-Saxon meaning of English and Saxon origin), so there is only an apparent parallelism between, for example, Latino and Anglo.
 However, a semantic change has taken place in many English-speaking regions so that in informal usage the meanings listed below are common.
 The definition is changed in each region which defines how it is identified.